-Examples of How to Use the 5 Feelings of Romantic Love
+Examples of Using the 5 Feelings of Romantic Love

-Let me show you how to use this information as a template for analyzing a relationship when considering a divorce.
+Let me show you how to use this information as a template for analyzing a relationship.
 In the examples below a positive sign (+) means which of the 5 feelings is working well.
-The minus sign (-) denotes which is not working.
-The number after the plus (+) or minus (-) sign notes which of the five feelings is indicated.
+The minus sign (-) denotes which is not working well.

 Please remember that your partner may have no feelings about some of feelings.
-So they do not feel lousy about them.
 These are the neutral (0) feelings.
 Thus, you may feel that this is just the way marriage is.
-For these examples let zeros (0) count as a minus (-1).
+For these examples let a minus (-1) sign count for a zero (0) .
 That's because the feeling necessary for a healthy marriage is missing.
 Do the same thing when analyzing your own relationship.

 1. Imagine Couple Number One

 In this relationship, one partner has some positive feelings of love.
-But that person also draws some negatives when it comes to a few of the other love feelings.
-This might be a relationship where one partner says, "I love you but I'm not in-love with you.
+But that person also draws some negatives when it comes to a few of the other five love feelings.
+This might be a relationship where one partner says, "I love you but I'm not in-love with you."

-- I feel like I’m a friend with my partner. (+1)
+- I feel like my partner is a friend. (+1)